 Symbolism, Imagery, Allegory

-Janie’s second husband, Joe Starks, forces Janie to wear a head-rag when in public.
-Because Janie’s hair is so attractive to men, Joe jealously makes his wife bind her hair, constraining Janie’s femininity and stifling her identity.
-In an attempt to keep Janie all to himself, he suffocates her and loses her completely.
+By making his wife bind her hair, Joe manages to constrain Janie’s femininity and stifle her identity.
+In an attempt to keep Janie all to himself, he suffocates her...and ends up losing her completely.
 When Joe dies, Janie wastes little time in burning all of the head-rags she owns.
-Here, the head-rag represents the constraints imposed on women by men in power.
+Here, the head-rag represents the constraints imposed on subjugated women by men in power.

 Let those tresses fly free, Janie.